alxsz12/alxsz12.github.io/tutorials/LVGL.md

 #### Widgets

 The first thing that you need to know about LVGL is essentially everything that can be displayed on the brain is called a "Widget".
-This is just a name for hte objects that are displayed onto the screen.
+This is just a name for the objects that are displayed onto the screen.

 ### List of Widgets